2017 California wildfires: December Southern California wildfires

 Multiple wildfires ignited in December across Los Angeles, San Bernardino, Ventura, San Diego, Riverside, Santa Barbara Counties.
-The fires were exacerbated by unusually powerful and long-lasting Santa Ana winds, we had no rain in sight, cause of the drought, it has been driest December years ever record since 1989, and 1999. as well as large amounts of dry vegetation grown, due to large amounts of precipitation earlier in the year.
+The fires were exacerbated by unusually powerful and long-lasting Santa Ana winds as well as large amounts of dry vegetation grown, due to large amounts of precipitation earlier in the year.
 The fires burned over 307,900 acres, and caused traffic disruptions, school closures, hazardous air quality conditions, and massive power outages.
 California Governor Jerry Brown declared a state of emergency in Ventura and Los Angeles Counties, and Los Angeles Mayor Eric Garcetti declared a state of emergency for the city.
 The largest fire was the Thomas Fire, which grew to 281,893 acres, becoming California's largest modern wildfire at the time, since surpassed by the Mendocino Complex's Ranch Fire in 2018.